justinc0251/SCU/README.md

 # SCU COEN79
-Labwork from my Advanced Data Structures and Object-Oriented Programming Class at SCU.
+Labwork from my classes at SCU.